TRS 201 Introduction to the Old Testament 3 CR

 TRS 362 Women in American Religion 3 CR

 A critical analysis of women and religion within the context of American history and culture.
-This course examines religious writings/narratives by Native American women, and American women in Christianity, Judaism, and Islam.
-The impact of race, class, history, and/or ethnicity upon religious experience is also explored in the writings of feminist, Womanist (African-American) and Mujerista (Latina) theologians.
-Prerequisite: A 3-credit TRS course
+This course examines religious writings/narratives by Native American women and American women in Christianity, Judaism, and Islam.
+The impact of race, class, history, and/or ethnicity upon religious experience is also explored in the writings of feminist, Womanist (African-American), and Mujerista (Latina) theologians.
+Prerequisite: One 3-credit TRS course

-TRS 363 Religions, Health and Healing 3 CR
+TRS 363 Pilgrimage & Sacred Journeys 3 CR

-TRS 364 Death and Dying in the World Religions 3 CR
+TRS 364 Death & Dying in the World Religions 3 CR

 TRS 370 Interreligious Dialogue 3 CR

-TRS 383 Holocaust, Genocide and Religion 3 CR
+TRS 383 Holocaust: Genocide & Religion 3 CR

 TRS 386 Religion in Literature 3 CR

-Explores religious dimensions in the fiction of 20th century and contemporary novelists and short story writers, and possibly in other literary formats, such as poetry and memoir.
-Prerequisite: A 3-credit TRS course
+Explores religious dimensions in the fiction of twentieth-century and contemporary novelists and short-story writers, and possibility in other literary formats such as poetry and memoir.
+Prerequisite: One 3-credit TRS course

-Examines the “religious dimensions” of a wide range of films.
+Explores the religious dimensions of a wide range of films, many of which are screened in class and then discussed.
 The course considers both subject matter and style/techniques.
-Prerequisite: A 3-credit TRS course
+Prerequisite: One 3-credit TRS course

 TRS 388 Religious Issues in Science Fiction 3 CR